Is Your Current ERP System Working for You?

 If your ERP cannot scale or adapt, it may be time to consider an alternative solution.
 Look for signs of strain, such as system slowdowns or difficulties adding new users or functions.

 Action: Look into what your current system can’t offer – or what is provided as additional or third-party upgrades.
-These are tell-tale signs of extra cost.
+These are telltale signs of additional costs.

 4. Assess User Satisfaction and Support Services